In this post:

 On the way down, Yue and I played some lateral thinking puzzles (including one about Air Force One thanks to the Futility Closet Podcast) and had some great conversation—of course, conversation with her always is.
 She’s one of the brightest, funniest people I know, and has deep, philosophical thoughts.

-We arrived at the lake in an hour and saw Boy Scouts, which meant that I’d seen Boy Scouts 100% of the time I’ve been there.
+We arrived at the lake in an hour and saw Boy Scouts, which meant that I’d seen Boy Scouts 100% of the times I’d been there.
 I think it’s the Mormon version of the Boy Scouts, though…pretty sure that they had some sort of split at some point.
 The wind was insane.
 I tried fishing while Yue took a…nap thing on a rock.
 She was sprayed by the waves, sadly for her.
 I caught no fish, and we decided to pack up and head to camp.

 The trip back up took us about an hour and twenty minutes.
 Yue is a little, blazing Peruvian going uphill!
 She was leaving me behind.
 I almost made a comment about the view.
 But seriously, she’s got a ton of hustle in her.
 I also explained to her what wild onions are!